k2view-academy/K2View-Academy/articles/38_bi_integration/01_Installation.md

 Upon the completion of installation and configuration setup, deploy the Fabric project.
 As a result, the Storage Management DB is initialized with 4 basic tables and the <project name> folder is created in the Storage Management DB metadata, with the default read-only access level.

-Now any user accessing this project can have the read-only access to the project's reports within the BI Designer.
-[Access Permissions Setup](02_Permissions_Setup.md) article explains how to setup the access permissions per Fabric role.
+Now any user accessing this project has the default read-only access to the project's reports within the BI Designer.
+It is possible to setup different access permissions per Fabric role.
+The [Access Permissions Setup](02_Permissions_Setup.md) article explains how to do it.

 ​